 Public meetings.
-Over the course of the project a total of public meetings were held to discuss the Housing Element update.
+Over the course of the project a total of six public meetings were held to discuss the Housing Element update.
+Meetings were held both inperson and online to enable those with mobility difficulties to conveniently participate.
+With the exception of one multi-jurisdictional housing workshop held at the City of Santa Barbara Central Library, the in-person location for public meetings was Carpinteria City Hall, which is located on a bus line and, given the City's small size, is readily accessible to residents throughout the City.
 Public notices, agendas and materials for all City Housing Element meetings were posted on the website and at City Hall in advance of each meeting and also sent directly by mail or email to the list of stakeholders, which included housing advocates and non-profit organizations representing the interests of lower-income persons and special needs groups.
 Notices of public hearings were also published in the local newspaper as required by law.